|Pace Home » News & Events » What's New|

 What's New at Pace?

-All routes will resume operating on a weekday schedule on Tuesday, May 28, 2012.
+All routes except for Routes 471 and 472 will resume operating on a weekday schedule on Friday, November 29, 2013.

 Pace has developed specific bus stops for paratransit customers to use when visiting some of Chicago's most popular destinations.
 This will make it easier for customers to find their vehicle, and for the vehicle to find customers at locations that are crowded or where it could be confusing.
 Customers who are being picked up at these locations should look for the Pace bus stop sign in the area listed with each destination.
 Also, vehicles will use these same locations to drop off passengers at these destinations.

-Recent legislation designated that effective July 1, 2011, the Illinois Office of Executive Inspector General (OEIG) will serve as the Executive Inspector General for Pace, RTA, CTA, and Metra.
+Since July 1, 2011, the Office of Executive Inspector General for the Agencies of the Illinois Govenor (OEIG) has served as the Executive Inspector General for Pace, RTA, CTA, and Metra.
 The OEIG is an independent, non-partisan state agency that investigates allegations of fraud, waste, misconduct and other abuses among state agencies, the RTA, and the service boards.

 69 W. Washington Street, Ste.
 3400

 607 E. Adams Street, 14th Floor

 An email subscription service is now available to our customers.
 This notification system allows customers to subscribe to specific information based entirely on their needs (such as routes, schedules, fares and other rider information), and receive real-time updates once information is made available.

 E-mail notifications are sent automatically to subscribers when new information is posted to Pace's website.
 Pace will provide passengers with current and up-to-date information about issues that affect their trips on public transportation.